mkdecisiondev/devdocs/tools/git.md

 VS Code has built-in support for Git that is very useful.

-**NOTE**: NEVER click the "Synchronize Changes" icon at the left of VS Code's bottom status bar.
+:no_entry: NEVER click the "Synchronize Changes" icon at the left of VS Code's bottom status bar.
 This will sometimes create completely unnecessary merge commits.

 ## Git basics